 - Created in February 2006 by CPA Australia and the Institute of Chartered Accountants in Australia.
-The Institute of Public Accountants joined later. - APESB is an independent, national body that sets the code of ethics and professional standards by which members of Australia's three major professional accounting bodies must abide. - To date APESB has released 14 Standards and 1 Guidance Note, with 2 more at Exposure Draft stage. - More information?
+The National Institute of Accountants (now the Institute of Public Accountants) joined later that year. - APESB is an independent, national body that sets the code of ethics and professional standards by which members of Australia's three professional accounting bodies must abide. - To date APESB has released 13 Standards, with 3 more at Exposure Draft stage. - More information?
 See www.apesb.org.au